Robust $Q$-learning Algorithm for Markov Decision Processes under Wasserstein Uncertainty: Numerical Examples

-i.e., we reward only correct predictions.
+Moreover, as a reward function we consider\footnote{Here $x':=(x'_1,\dots,x'_h) \in \X$, and hence, $x'_h$ denotes the last component of $x'$.} $ \X \times A \times \X \ni (x,a,x') \mapsto r(x,a,x'):= \one_{\{x'_h=a\}}, $ i.e., we reward only correct predictions.
 We apply the setting described above to real data.
 To this end, we consider as series of realized returns $(\mathcal{R}_j)_{j=1,\dots,N}$ the daily returns of the stock of \emph{Apple} in the time horizon from $1$ January $2010$ until $28$ September $2018$ and hence we take into account $N=2200$ daily returns.
 To encode the observed market returns to values in $T$, we distinguish between small returns and large returns by saying that a daily return is strongly positive if it is larger than $0.01$.
 Analogously a daily return is strongly negative if smaller than $-0.01$.
 This leads to the distribution of returns as depicted in Table~\ref{tbl_return_training_set}.

 We then train a non-robust action $\ab^{\operatorname{non-robust}} =(a_t^{\operatorname{non-robust}})_{t \in \N_0}\in \A$ according to the \emph{classical} non-robust $Q$-learning algorithm (\cite{watkins1992q}) as well as robust actions $\ab^{\operatorname{robust}} = (a_t^{\operatorname{robust}})_{t \in \N_0}\in \A$ according to Algorithm~\ref{algo_q_learning} that takes into account an ambiguity set defined in \eqref{eq_def_P2} with $\varepsilon=0.1$.
 Moreover, for comparison, we consider a \emph{trivial} action $\ab^{\operatorname{trivial}} = (a_t^{\operatorname{trivial}})_{t \in \N_0}\in \A$ which always, independent of the state-action pair, predicts $-1$ since, according to Table~\ref{tbl_return_training_set}, $-1$ is the most frequent appearing value in the time series $(\mathcal{R}_j)_{j=1,\dots,N}$ .